pingcap/tidb-operator/en/monitor-a-tidb-cluster.md

 ---
-title: Monitor a TiDB Cluster in Kubernetes
+title: Monitor and Alert of Kubernetes and the TiDB Cluster
-summary: Learn how to monitor a TiDB cluster in kubernetes.
+summary: Learn how to monitor a TiDB cluster in Kubernetes.
 aliases: ['/docs/tidb-in-kubernetes/dev/monitor-a-tidb-cluster/']
 ---

-# Monitor a TiDB Cluster in Kubernetes
+# Monitor and Alert of Kubernetes and the TiDB Cluster

 Monitoring a TiDB cluster deployed in Kubernetes can be roughly divided into two parts:

-- Monitoring the TiDB cluster itself
+- Monitoring **the TiDB cluster itself**
-- Monitoring the Kubernetes cluster and TiDB Operator
+- Monitoring **the Kubernetes cluster** and **TiDB Operator**

-This document gives a brief introduction to the two monitoring tasks.

 ## Monitor the TiDB cluster

 You can monitor the TiDB cluster with Prometheus and Grafana.
-When you create a new TiDB cluster using TiDB Operator, refer to [Monitor a TiDB Cluster Using TidbMonitor](monitor-using-tidbmonitor.md) to deploy a separate monitoring system for the TiDB cluster.
+When you create a new TiDB cluster using TiDB Operator, refer to [TidbMonitor Configuration](monitor-using-tidbmonitor.md) to deploy a separate monitoring system for the TiDB cluster.
 The monitoring system must run in the same namespace as the TiDB cluster, and includes two components: Prometheus and Grafana.

 The monitoring data is not persisted by default.
 To persist the monitoring data, you can set `spec.persistent` to `true` in `TidbMonitor`.
 When you enable this option, you need to set `spec.storageClassName` to an existing storage in the current cluster, and this storage is required to support persisting data; otherwise, there is a risk of data loss.

 For configuration details on the monitoring system, refer to [TiDB Cluster Monitoring](https://pingcap.com/docs/stable/how-to/monitor/monitor-a-cluster).

-### View the monitoring dashboard
+### Access the Grafana monitoring dashboard

-You can run the `kubectl port-forward` command to view the monitoring dashboard:
+You can run the `kubectl port-forward` command to access the Grafana monitoring dashboard:

 {{< copyable "shell-regular" >}}